An Optimal Algorithm for Changing from Latitudinal to Longitudinal Formation of Autonomous Aircraft Squadrons: Simulation Results

 \section{Simulation Results}

-The Algorithm \ref{algo:fltl} is programmed in parallel by using the C++ programming language and the GNU Message Passing Interface (MPI) Compiler.
-It is allocated one processor for each aircraft.
+Algorithm \ref{algo:fltl} is programmed in parallel by using the C++ programming language and the GNU Message Passing Interface (MPI) Compiler.
+One processor is allocated for each aircraft.
 The graphics are plotted by using the software Gnuplot.

-The initial condition for all aircraft are: height: $3,050.00$ meters, airspeed: $30.5$ m/s, $\Delta_d = 18,300.00$ meters, assuming the latitudinal formation.
-The references are created by Algorithm \ref{algo:fltl} by using radius of $4,575.00$ meters, and different airspeeds for each aircraft, that allow all aircraft to arrive on longitudinal formation at the same time instant.
-The simulation is made by using the Runge-Kutta-4 algorithm.
+The initial condition for all aircraft is: height: $3,050.00$ meters, airspeed: $30.5$ m/s, $\Delta_d = 18,300.00$ meters, assuming the latitudinal formation.
+The references are created by Algorithm \ref{algo:fltl} by using a radius of $4,575.00$ meters and different airspeeds for each aircraft, which allow all aircraft to arrive in longitudinal formation at the same instant.
+The simulation is done by using the Runge-Kutta-4 algorithm.
 The results are shown in Figures \ref{fig:squadron-references}, \ref{fig:squadron-trajectories} and \ref{fig:velocity-dinamic}.

 The marks shown in Figures \ref{fig:squadron-references} and \ref{fig:squadron-trajectories} are used to analyze the aircraft crossing.
-When the aircraft number zero is flying over the third mark, the aircraft number one is ahead, and when aircraft number tree is flying over fourth mark, the aircraft number two is ahead.
-An automatic verification did show that the minimum distance between aircraft $0$ and $1$ and between aircraft $2$ and $3$ was $14.5$ km and $18.3$ km, respectively.
+When the aircraft number zero is flying over the third mark, the aircraft number one is ahead, and when aircraft number three is flying over the fourth mark, the aircraft number two is ahead.
+An automatic verification showed that the minimum distance between aircraft $0$ and $1$ and between aircraft $2$ and $3$ was $14.5$ km and $18.3$ km, respectively.
 Therefore, there is no collision.

-The simulation is made by considering a noise of $0,25\%$ for airspeed, heading and gamma angles.
-From Figures \ref{fig:squadron-references}, \ref{fig:squadron-trajectories} and \ref{fig:velocity-dinamic} it is possible to conclude that Algorithm \ref{algo:fltl} creates the references correctly and that the aircraft succeed in following the references.
+The simulation is done by considering a noise of $0.25\%$ for airspeed, heading and gamma angles.
+From Figures \ref{fig:squadron-references}, \ref{fig:squadron-trajectories}, and \ref{fig:velocity-dinamic} it is possible to conclude that Algorithm \ref{algo:fltl} creates the references correctly and that the aircraft succeeded in following the references.

-It remains to analyze the time complexity of the Algorithm \ref{algo:fltl} and to prove its correction.
-This is made in Section \ref{sec:theoretical-analysis}.
+It remains to analyze the time complexity of Algorithm \ref{algo:fltl} and to prove its correctness.
+This is done in Section \ref{sec:theoretical-analysis}.